awwx/fcop/CODE_OF_CONDUCT.md

 **Disputes of Interpretation**.
 In the event there is a dispute about the meaning of any term or clause in FCOP, we alone will clarify the intent.
 We pledge to be consistent in our interpretation of any ambiguity, rather than utilizing different interpretations in different circumstances.

 **Non-Endorsement**.
 In recognition of the pluralistic composition of the _community_, the _community_ does not endorse the views, values, religions, politics, beliefs, or attitudes of ourselves or of any _member_ of the _community_.
-No _member_ ever speaks for or represents the _community_, and neither do we speak for or represent the _community_ unless we are acting in our official capacities or claim to be doing so (and even then, only for the scope of the task at hand).
+No _member_ ever speaks for or represents the _community_, and neither do we speak for or represent the _community_ unless we are acting in our official capacities (and even then, only for the scope of the task at hand).

 **Limitation of Remedy**.
-In the event we fail to uphold any of our obligations under FCOP, including the provision of member rights or upholding other pledges as made herein, the remedy is limited to a formal public apology, unless the breach is governed by separate contractual agreements or local laws.
+In the event we fail to uphold any of our obligations under FCOP, including upholding pledges as made herein, the remedy is limited to a formal public apology and reversal of any negative consequences, unless the breach is governed by separate contractual agreements or local laws.

+**Amendments**.
+Any part of FCOP, including but not limited to definitions in the glossary, may be unilaterally amended by us, on condition that we clearly specify and distribute such amendments together with both FCOP, and any statements indicating we have adopted FCOP.

 ## Glossary